yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/services/RetargetingListService.md

 # RetargetingListService
-RetargetingListService is to get, add, update, or delete information of target list.
+RetargetingListService is to get, add, or update information of target list.

 #### WSDL
 | environment | url |